-Pavarotti was capable of this kind of musical spell, but he also was known for raising millions of dollars with Princess Di to dismantle land mines which injure kids every year.
+Pavarotti was capable of this kind of musical spell, but he also was known for raising millions of dollars with Princess Di to dismantle land mines which injure or kill kids every year.
 In 2001, the UN High Commission for Refugees awarded him the Nansen Medal, and in 2005 the Red Cross gave him an award for services to humanity by starting schools in Tibet, Guatemala, Kosovo, Cambodia and Bosnia.

 This is Revatika, the Mercury ruled mansion of dreamy songs, humanitarian ideals, and troubadours on the pastoral highway.
 The deity that protects these folks is called Pushan, the Shepherd.
 Revatika people are lovers of animals; they are horse-whisperers and adoptive rescuers.
-Another famous person with Revatika in the chart is Angelina Jolie, who also works internationally to save children, and Stevie Nicks who weaves a spell that has captured me in the past.
+Another famous person with Revatika in the chart is Angelina Jolie, who also works internationally to save children, and Stevie Nicks who weaves a spell that has captured many of us.
 Did I mention that we were married once?
 It was brief, in the 80s.
 Well, she didn’t know about it, but it was a memorable time for me.

 So the benevolent spirit that guards Revatika seemed to follow Luciano all of his days.
 In addition, sadly, Saturn made his presence felt.
 Yet, that is like any of us and it may be the pain of Saturn that makes us better appreciate the qualities of Venus.

 Pavarotti taught his kids the same thing I tell people who have strong Saturn qualities in their charts: learn to see sickness or obstacle as an opportunity.
 It is a way to see where the blessings really are in your life.
 Learn to laugh at the pain because sometimes it’s the only way to survive.
 Be the survivor!